 They spend their entire lives at sea, except when adult females come ashore to lay eggs several times per season every 2 to 5 years.
 After about sixty days, baby sea turtles (known as "hatchlings") emerge from their sandy nests and make their way to the ocean —attracted to the distant horizon.
-The juvenile turtles spend their first few years in the open oceans, eventually moving to protected bays, estuaries, and other nearshore waters.
+The juvenile turtles spend their first few years in the open oceans, eventually moving to protected bays, estuaries, and other nearshore waters as adults.

 Each species relies on a different diet: greens eat sea grasses; leatherbacks feed on jellyfish and soft-bodied animals; loggerheads eat heavy-shelled animals such as crabs and clams; hawksbills rely on sponges and other invertebrates; and the Kemp’s ridley prefers crabs.
 Learn more about their diets.

 These ancient creatures have been on Earth for more than 100 million years — even surviving the dinosaurs when they became extinct 65 million years ago.
 Among the threats these marine reptiles face are entanglement, habitat loss, and consumption of their eggs and meat.

 Sea turtles often drown when caught in fishing gear, both nets and longlines.
 Coastal development can destroy important nesting sites, impact coral reefs, and artificial light from houses and other buildings attracts hatchlings away from the ocean.
 Pollution like plastic bags are often mistaken for food such as jellyfish and ingested, which blocks their intestines and potentially kills them.
 In some countries, they are hunted for their meat and shells and their eggs are eaten.

 We're a non-profit organization that promotes sea turtle conservation through travel.
 We work with quality tour operators who have passed our criteria to ensure low environmental impact.